JdeRobot/RoboticsAcademy/_pages/exercises/ComputerVision/basic_computer_vision.md

 ### Optical Flow
 Optical flow must be calculated from the camera image, thus depicting the motion of the image.
 Optical flow is a technique used in computer vision and image processing to estimate the motion of objects between two consecutive frames in a video or image sequence.
 It calculates the apparent motion of pixel intensities, which helps in understanding the movement of objects or the camera itself.

+OpenCV provides functions to calculate optical flow.
+Check this [tutorial](https://docs.opencv.org/3.4/d4/dee/tutorial_optical_flow.html)!

+**Some tips:**
+* Pixel intensities and the frame rate (FPS) can influence the accuracy of the flow estimation.

+{% include youtubePlayer.html id=page.youtubeId9 %}

+For a more advanced implementation, you can select good feature points and track only those specific pixels, as shown in the following example:

 {% include youtubePlayer.html id=page.youtubeId7 %}